ikhsannur1996/sql-case-study/README.md

-## Case Study: Employee and Annual Reviews Data Analysis
+## SQL Case Study: Employee and Annual Reviews Data Analysis

 This case study revolves around managing employee records and annual reviews for a company.
 Given the provided data and structure, the goal is to derive insights through SQL queries.